If the original material includes a noun or pronoun that is unclear, brackets can be used for clarification.

 In most contexts, it is acceptable to silently change the first letter of quoted material from uppercase to lowercase, or vice versa.
 In certain contexts, such changes must be indicated with brackets.

 “[T]his study has been widely cited, notwithstanding its dubious methodology.”

 The Latin term sic, meaning “so” or “thus,” is used to indicate an error or confirm an unusual usage in the original material.
 Without the sic, a reader might wonder if the error was made by the writer offering the quotation.
-Note that sic should be italicized, but the brackets containing it should not.
+Note that sic, as a foreign term, should be italicized, but the brackets containing it should not.

-The final report indicated that “pilot error were [sic] the most likely cause of the crash.”
+The final report indicated that “pilot error ways [sic] the most likely cause of the crash.”

 As an alternative, reframe the quotation to eliminate the error.

 “Pilot error,” according to the final report, was “the most likely cause of the crash.”

 If you suspect, but are not certain of, an error in the original material, a bracketed guess and question mark is appropriate.